csmets/IP-Daily-Digest/archives/AFRINIC/README.md

 # IP Daily Digest - AFRINIC

-Daily IP delegations for AFRINIC.
+Total IP delegations for AFRINIC.
 This is kept as a record for historical purposes.
 Data is taken from [APNIC FTP](https://ftp.apnic.net/)

 ---